TheLovinator1/discord-twitter-webhooks/README.md

 ## Features

-- Change Reddit username and subreddits to clickable links
+- Change Reddit username and subreddits to clickable links.
-- Change Twitter username and hashtags to clickable links
+- Change Twitter username and hashtags to clickable links.
-- Change t.co url to the actual url
+- Change t.co url to the actual url.
-- If the tweet has more than one image, it will merge them into one image in the embed
+- If the tweet has more than one image, it will merge them into one image in the embed.
-- Remove ®, ™ and © from the tweet text
+- Remove ®, ™ and © from the tweet text.
+- Five rules can be configured, each with a different webhook.

 ## Installation